HariSekhon/TeamCity-CI/README.md

 - [DevOps Bash tools](https://github.com/HariSekhon/DevOps-Bash-tools):
   - `teamcity.sh` - launches a [TeamCity](https://www.jetbrains.com/teamcity/) cluster in Docker
-    - auto-loads VCS root config with all the builds if available
+    - auto-loads VCS with all the builds
   - `teamcity_api.sh` - query the [TeamCity API](https://www.jetbrains.com/help/teamcity/rest-api.html), handling authentication and other details
   - `jenkins.sh` - one-touch [Jenkins CI](https://jenkins.io/) instance in Docker
-     - auto-loads and builds a pipeline from `Jenkinsfile` if available
+     - auto-loads and builds a pipeline from `Jenkinsfile`
   - `concourse.sh` - one-touch [Concourse CI](https://concourse-ci.org/) instance in Docker
-    - auto-loads and builds a pipeline from `.concourse.yml` if available
+    - auto-loads and builds a pipeline from `.concourse.yml`
   - `gocd.sh` - one-touch [GoCD CI](https://www.gocd.org/) cluster in Docker
-    - auto-loads and builds a pipeline from a config repo if available
+    - auto-loads and builds a pipeline from a config repo

 ### See Also